March 11, 2022

 The obvious idea about these is that they look like little Easter chicks – they’re cute, they are fun, and so so much easier to make than you think.
 I started off these easter chick cupcakes by making sure obviously the most of this bake was yellow *obviously*, and why not make them lemon flavoured?!

-I used some simple yellow muffin cases – side note, muffin cases are always better than cupcake cases as they can be weirdly small – because I wanted to make sure that the cases basically blended into the sponges.
-This is obviously completely optional, but I just love how they looked!
+I decided to use some simple yellow muffin cases – side note, muffin cases are always better than cupcake cases as they can be weirdly small – because I wanted to make sure that the cases basically blended into the sponges.
+This is obviously completely optional, but I just love how they looked as they almost blended with the baked yellow coloured sponge.

-I used a simple sponge recipe of baking spread, caster sugar, self-raising flour and eggs – mixed together until beautifully smooth.
+I used a simple sponge recipe mixed together until beautifully smooth.
 I usually mix my butter and sugar until fluffy as this makes sure there are no butter lumps, and then I add all my flour and eggs in one go.
 There are various methods to this, but this is my favourite by far.

 Flavour and colour